 [Heading inserted by No. 20 of 2002 s.
 181.]

 51J.
-Notification of hearings under this Division
+Notice of hearings under this Division

 The Commission shall ensure that notice of each initial hearing to be conducted for the purposes of making or reviewing an order under this Division is given —